microsoftgraph/microsoft-graph-docs-contrib/concepts/tutorial-accessreviews-securitygroup.md

 ## Step 7: Self-review a pending access decision

 In Step 3, you configured the access review as self-reviewing.
 This configuration requires that both members of the **Building security** group self-attest to their need to maintain their access to the group.

 >[!NOTE]
 >Complete this step as one of the two members of the **Building security** group.

 In this step, you'll list your pending access reviews then complete the self-attestation process.
 You can complete this step in one of two ways, using the API or using the [My Access portal](https://myaccess.microsoft.com/).
-The other reviewer won't complete this process and instead, will let the default decisions be applied to their access review.
+The other reviewer won't complete this process and instead, we will let the default decisions be applied to their access review.

-Start a new browser session in **incognito** or **InPrivate browsing** mode, or via an anonymous browser, and sign in as one of the two members of the **Building security** group.
+Start a new **incognito**, **anonymous**, or **InPrivate browsing** browser session, and sign in as one of the two members of the **Building security** group.
+By doing so, you won't interrupt your current administrator session.
 We'll sign in as Adele Vance.
-By doing so, you won't interrupt your current session.
 Alternatively, you can interrupt your current administrator session by logging out of Graph Explorer and logging back in as one of the two group members.

 ### Method 1: Use the access reviews API to self-review pending access

 #### List your access reviews decision items

-In this call, replace `2d56c364-0695-4ec6-8b92-4c1db7c80f1b` with the ID of your access review schedule definition returned in Step 3.
+In this call, replace `2d56c364-0695-4ec6-8b92-4c1db7c80f1b` with the ID of your access review schedule definition.

 ##### Request